k-hench/cactus_pachyptila/readme.md

 >It is NOT extensivly tested, so please use and adapt with caution.<br>
 > !! ----------------------------------------------------------------- !! <br>

+### Fixed Settings

+Note, that all `cactus` jobs use `--maskMode none` in this approach, so all input genomes are required to be repeatmasked already.

 </div>

 ## Background